cberardi4/Voter-Database/README.md

 # Voter-Database

 ### Current Functionality:
-- can register a new voter
+- register a new voter
+- registered voter can vote
+- update voter information
+- withdrawal a candidate
+- update candidate information
+- print voter and candidate information
+- prints reports to a CSV file
+- logs transactions with database

 ## Classes
 Written in order in which the classes get called